s-kazi/s-kazi.github.io/aws/s3/security.markdown

 ### Encryption

-S3 supports server-side encryption of objects using AWS-managed keys, AWS KMS (Key Management Service) customer master keys, or customer-provided encryption keys.
+S3 supports server-side encryption of objects using AWS-managed keys (SSE-S3), AWS KMS (Key Management Service) customer master keys, or customer-provided encryption keys.
 You can also use client-side encryption to encrypt data before uploading it to S3.
+Objects in S3 are encrypted by default starting from 2023.

+- AWS managed keys (SSE-S3): This is the default and easiest encryption setting for S3.
+The key is managed by AWS and the object is encrypted at rest with a unique key.
+SSE-S3 encrypts the key itself with a root key that it regularly rotates.
+SSE-S3 uses AES-256 standard to encrypt objects.

+- Server-side encryption with AWS KMS keys (SSE-KMS): SSE-KMS is provided through an integration of the AWS KMS service with S3.
+AWS KMS provides more control over keys.
+It allows control policies control.

+- Server-side encryption with customer-provided keys (SSE-C): With server-side encryption with customer-provided keys (SSE-C), the customer manage the encryption keys, and Amazon S3 manages encryption and decryption of the objects.

 ### Access Control